 Part 2: Teardown of the laser scanner module from a Fujifilm FCR XG-1 x-ray image scanner / digitizer.
-Also known as Computerized Radiography (CR), it fulfills the job of scanning a x-ray exposed image plate with a laser beam and extract each pixel illumination with a photo multiplier tube setup.
-It can scan 72 plate per hour with a maximum resolution of 7080 X 9480 in 12 bits per pixel gray scale.
+Also known as Computerized Radiography (CR), it fulfills the job of scanning a x-ray exposed image plate.
+It uses a laser beam to extract each pixel illumination with a photo multiplier tube setup.
+It can scan 72 plate per hour with a maximum resolution of 7080 X 9480.
+In 12 bits per pixel gray scale.

-Fuji’s photostimulable phosphor is deposited on a flexible polyester film support with grain size about 5 micrometers, and is described as “barium fluorobromide containing a trace amount of bivalent europium as a luminescence center”.
+Fuji’s photostimulable phosphor is deposited on a flexible polyester film support with grain size about 5 micrometers.
+It is described as “barium fluorobromide containing a trace amount of bivalent europium as a luminescence center”.
 Europium is a divalent cation that replaces barium to create a solid solution.
 When Eu2+ ions are struck by ionizing radiation, they lose an additional electron to become Eu3+ ions.
-These electrons enter the conduction band of the crystal and become trapped in the bromine ion empty lattice of the crystal, resulting in a metastable state that is higher in energy than the original condition.
+These electrons enter the conduction band of the crystal and become trapped in the bromine ion empty lattice of the crystal.
+The resulting is a metastable state that is higher in energy than the original condition.
 A lower-frequency light source that is insufficient in energy to create more Eu3+ ions can return the trapped electrons to the conduction band.
 As these mobilized electrons encounter Eu3+ ions, they release a blue-violet 400 nm luminescence. [wikipedia]

 Inside the laser module there is a laser diode to the right, rotating mirror in the middle, output lenses and a receiving sensor to the left.
 The laser light path is illustrated with red lines for the 633 nm red laser and the green lines represent the start of line of a new scan.
 Pink is the feedback from the laser diode to its own power supply / control.